csaravanan9208/ImplicitIntent-MAD/README.md

+# Ex.No. : 2a
-# Ex.No:3a Develop program to create a text field and a button “Navigate”.
+Develop program to create a text field and a button “Navigate”.
 When you enter “www.gmail.com” and press navigate button it should open google page using Implicit Intents.

-## AIM:
+## AIM :

 To create a navigate button using Implicit Intent to display the gmail page using Android Studio.

-## EQUIPMENTS REQUIRED:
+## EQUIPMENTS REQUIRED :

 Latest Version Android Studio

-## ALGORITHM:
+## ALGORITHM :

 Step 1: Initialize the Activity